Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 GPU Frequency/Voltage Control Type: 2
 ```

-Monitor and Control utilities will differ between the 2 types.
-For type 1, you can monitor the p-state details with
+Monitor and Control utilities will differ between the 3 types.
+* For type 0, you can monitor the p-state details with monitor utilities, but you can NOT define p-states or set p-state masks.
-monitor utilities, and you can define p-states and set p-state masks.
-For Type 2, I have not found the capability
+* For type 1, you can monitor the p-state details with monitor utilities, and you can define p-states and set p-state masks.
-to monitor current Clocks or Voltages, but maybe it exists for me to figure out.
-It Looks like the capability of
-setting the values of the 3 points that define the Frquency vs Voltage curve exists, but I have not developed this
-capability yet.
-The setting of p-state masks doesn't apply to type 2, though you can achieve the same effect in the
-way you define the curve.
+* For Type 2, I have not found the capability to monitor current Clocks or Voltages, but maybe it exists for me to figure out.
+It Looks like the capability of setting the values of the 3 points that define the Frquency vs Voltage curve exists, but I have not developed this capability yet.
+The setting of p-state masks doesn't apply to type 2, though you can achieve the same effect in the way you define the curve.
 I don't see a curve defined for memory clock on the Radeon VII.

-Below is a plot of what
-I extracted for the Frequency vs Voltage curves of the RX Vega64 and the Radeon VII.
+Below is a plot of what I extracted for the Frequency vs Voltage curves of the RX Vega64 and the Radeon VII.

 ![](Type1vsType2.png)